Lyushen/CloudExam/resources/tests/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### What are three uses of Microsoft Cloud App Security?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

-- [x] to discover and control the use of shadow IT
+- [x] Discover and control the use of shadow IT.
-- [ ] to provide secure connections to Azure virtual machines
+- [ ] Provide secure connections to Azure virtual machines.
-- [x] to protect sensitive information hosted anywhere in the cloud
+- [x] Protect sensitive information hosted anywhere in the cloud.
-- [ ] to provide pass-through authentication to on-premises applications
+- [ ] Provide pass-through authentication to on-premises applications.
-- [x] to prevent data leaks to noncompliant apps and limit access to regulated data
+- [x] Prevent data leaks to noncompliant apps and limit access to regulated data.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) is deployed to an on- premises environment.
+### Azure Active Directory (Azure AD) is deployed to an on premises environment.

 - [ ] Yes.
 - [x] No.